skpeter/SmartCV-SSBU/README.md

 - [Advanced Scene Switcher OBS Plugin](https://github.com/WarmUpTill/SceneSwitcher/releases)
 - Your copy of Super Smash Bros.
 Ultimate must be in **English** (other languages coming soon)

-## Installation
+## Step 1: Installation
+- Follow either one of the two steps below:
 ### Step 1.1: Installing the CPU version
 - Installing the CPU version is very easy.
-Just download the compiled release.zip [here](https://github.com/skpeter/smartcv/releases).
+Just download the compiled release.zip [here](https://github.com/skpeter/smartcv-sf6/releases).
 - You can skip to step 2 from here.
 ### Step 1.2: Installing the GPU version
 - You will need to download the **source code** zip [here](https://github.com/skpeter/smartcv/releases).